Thezappa1/RedditBot/README.md

 Technologies:

 Python
-PRAW - Python Reddit API Wrapper.
+-PRAW - Python Reddit API Wrapper.
 It is a python package that allows for access to reddit’s API.
-Vagrant - Tool for building development environments.
+-Vagrant - Tool for building development environments.

 Running instructions:

-You can run the python script from the CMD or from Python, if you want to run it once.
+-You can run the python script from the CMD or from Python, if you want to run it once.

-As it is a bot we want it to run automatically.
+-As it is a bot we want it to run automatically.
 I am going to run it using Linux and run it using a virtual machine.

 1. Download Vagrant and run the installer.
 Use their getting started document to get the basics up and running.